tolewicz/School_District_Analysis/README.md

 # School_District_Analysis_Challenge

+Conducting statistical analysis on school performance in the district After initial analysis, there was request change of the supply data due to suspect of misconduct of the group of students.
+The grades of the 9th graders from one Thomas Highschool were set to "nan"

+The analysis is based on data with "nan" correction

 ## Results report
 Thomas High School was ranked a 2nd high school in the district before revealing misconduct.
 Replacing grades of 9th grades from Thomas High School will have impact on performance of the whole district and school itself.